Iomole/alx-system_engineering-devops/0x00-shell_basics/README.md

 SCRIPT 9: To Delete the file betty The file betty is in /tmp/my_first_directory.
 SCRIPT 10: To Delete the directory my_first_directory that is in the /tmp directory.
 SCRIPT 11: To Write a script that changes the working directory to the previous one.
 SCRIPT 12: To Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+SCRIPT 13: To Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.